codecrafters-io/build-your-own-grep/stage_descriptions/multiple-matches-04-vq9.md

 If at least one line matches the specified pattern:

 - The exit code of the program should be 0
-- All the matching lines should be printed
-- There should not be more than the `max-count` number of lines in the output.
-The search should stop after encountering first `max-count` number of lines.
+- Print matching lines until reaching the max-count; do not print more than the max-count lines

 ### Notes